CDAT/cdms/docs/source/manual/cdms_appendix.rst

    :header: "Type", "Method", "Definition"
    :widths: 20, 50, 80

-   "None", "cleardefault()", "Clear the default variable name."
+   "None", "``cleardefault()``", "Clear the default variable name."
-   "None", "default_variable(vname)", "Set the default variable name."
+   "None", "``default_variable(vname``)", "Set the default variable name."
    ,,"vname is the string variable name."
-   "Array", "dimensionarray(dname, vname=None)", "Values of the axis named dname."
+   "Array", "``dimensionarray(dname, vname=None``)", "Values of the axis named dname."
    ,,"dname is the string axis name."
    ,,"vname is the string variable name.
 The default is the variable name set by default_variable."
-   "Axis", "dimensionobject(dname, vname=None)", "Get an axis. dname is the string name of an axis. vname is a string variable name.
+   "Axis", "``dimensionobject(dname, vname=None)``", "Get an axis. dname is the string name of an axis. vname is a string variable name.
 The default is the variable name set by default_variable."
-   "Various", "getattribute (vname, attribute)", "Get an attribute value. vname is a string variable name. attribute is the string attribute name."
+   "Various", "``getattribute (vname, attribute``)", "Get an attribute value. vname is a string variable name. attribute is the string attribute name."
-   "String", "getdimensionunits (dname,vname=None)", "Get the units for the given dimension."
+   "String", "``getdimensionunits (dname,vname=None``)", "Get the units for the given dimension."
    ,,"dname is the string name of an axis."
    ,,"vname is a string variable name.
 The default is the variable name set by default_variable."
-   "Various", "getglobal (attribute)", "Get the value of the global attribute. attribute is the string attribute name."
+   "Various", "``getglobal (attribute)``", "Get the value of the global attribute. attribute is the string attribute name."
-   "Variable", "getslab (vname, \*args)", "Read data for a variable."
+   "Variable", "``getslab (vname, \*args)``", "Read data for a variable."
    ,, "vname is the string name of the variable."
    ,, "args is an argument list corresponding to the dimensions of the variable.
 Arguments for each dimension can be:"
    ,, "- ':' or None -- select the entire dimension"
    ,, "- Ellipsis -- select entire dimensions between the ones given."
    ,, "- a pair of successive arguments giving an interval in world coordinates."
-   ,, "- a CDMS-style tuple of world coordinates e.g. (start, stop, 'cc')" "List", "listall (vname=None, all=None)", "Get info about data from the file."
+   ,, "- a CDMS-style tuple of world coordinates e.g. (start, stop, 'cc')" "List", "``listall (vname=None, all=None)``", "Get info about data from the file."
    ,, "vname is the string name of the variable."
-   ,, "If all is non-zero, dimension values, weights, and bounds are returned as well" "List", "listattribute (vname=None )", "Return a list of attribute names. vname is the name of the variable.
+   ,, "If all is non-zero, dimension values, weights, and bounds are returned as well" "List", "``listattribute (vname=None )``", "Return a list of attribute names. vname is the name of the variable.
 The default is the variable name set by default_variable."
-   "List", "listdimension (vname=None)", "Return a list of the dimension names associated with a variable. vname is the name of the variable.
+   "List", "``listdimension (vname=None)``", "Return a list of the dimension names associated with a variable. vname is the name of the variable.
 The default is the variable name set by default_variable."
-   "List", "listglobal ()", "Return a list of the global attribute names."
+   "List", "``listglobal ()``", "Return a list of the global attribute names."
-   "List", "listvariable ()", "Return a list of the variables in the file."
+   "List", "``listvariable ()``", "Return a list of the variables in the file."
-   "None", "showall (vname=None, all=None, device=sys.stdout)", "Print a description of the variable. vname is the string name of the variable.
+   "None", "``showall (vname=None, all=None, device=sys.stdout)``", "Print a description of the variable. vname is the string name of the variable.
 If all is non-zero, dimension values, weights, and bounds are returned as well.
 Output is sent to device."
-   "None", "showattribute (vname=None, device=sys.stdout)", "Print the attributes of a variable. vname is the string name of the variable.
+   "None", "``showattribute (vname=None, device=sys.stdout)``", "Print the attributes of a variable. vname is the string name of the variable.
 Output is sent to device."
-   "None", "showdimension (vname=None, device=sys.stdout)", "Print the dimension names associated with a variable. vname is the string name of the variable.
+   "None", "``showdimension (vname=None, device=sys.stdout)``", "Print the dimension names associated with a variable. vname is the string name of the variable.
 Output is sent to device."
-   "None", "showglobal (device=sys.stdout)", "Print the global file attributes.
+   "None", "``showglobal (device=sys.stdout)``", "Print the global file attributes.
 Output is sent to device."
-   "None", "showvariable (device=sys.stdout)", "Print the list of variables in the file."
+   "None", "``showvariable (device=sys.stdout)``", "Print the list of variables in the file."